Tudat/tudat/tutorials/jsonInterface/tutorials/lifetimeMaximisation/index.rst

 .. role:: jsontype
 .. role:: jsonkey

-Perturbed Earth-orbiting satellite lifetime maximisation
+Perturbed Earth-orbiting Satellite Lifetime Maximisation
 ========================================================

 This page describes how to set up a single-variable optimisation of the lifetime of an Earth-orbiting satellite using the JSON Interface.